Contact us: +91 9550333722 040 - 40102781

 Toxicity

-Oral LD50 value in rats is 25800mg/kg.
+Oral LD50 value of D(+)-Glucose in rats is 25800mg/kg.
 The administration of glucose infusions can cause fluid and solute overloading resulting in dilution of the serum electrolyte concentrations, overhydration, congested states, or pulmonary edema.
 Hypersensitivity reactions may also occur including anaphylactic/anaphylactoid reactions from oral tablets and intravenous infusions.

 Description

-D-Glucose, the most prevalent simple sugar found in nature, serves as a fundamental building block for a variety of carbohydrates, including the disaccharides sucrose and lactose, as well as more complex oligo- and polysaccharides.
+D(+)-Glucose, the most prevalent simple sugar found in nature, serves as a fundamental building block for a variety of carbohydrates, including the disaccharides sucrose and lactose, as well as more complex oligo- and polysaccharides.
 Remarkably, it is the sole sugar component in both cellulose and starch, which are essential structural and storage carbohydrates in plants, respectively.
 The production of D-glucose occurs through different processes in animals and plants: glycogenolysis in animals, where glycogen is broken down to release glucose, and photosynthesis in plants, where sunlight, carbon dioxide, and water are converted into glucose and oxygen.
 This sugar is utilized by both kingdoms as a primary energy source, highlighting its crucial role in sustaining life.
 In chemical structures, D-glucose is often represented in its open chain form; however, in an aqueous solution, over 99% of D-glucose molecules exist in one of two closed pyranose ring forms, with α-D-glucopyranose being one of the commonly depicted structures.

 Chemical properties